artembudkin/Data-Analyst-Portfolio/Power BI Data Visualization Project/README.md

 * Plant_Hierarchy - dimensions table containing unique products sold by a company with a unique column "Product_Name_id".

 ### Power Query Data Pre-processing
-After opening the Excel workbook file in Power BI, there are a few minor data pre-processing techniques that need to be done.
+After opening the Excel workbook file in Power BI, there were a few minor data pre-processing techniques that were done.
 The name of each table needs to be changed to the appropriate format:
 * Plant_FACT = Fact_Sales
 * Accounts = Dim_Account